prototypefund/reproducible-website/_posts/2016-04-30-weekly-news.markdown

 The [weekly reports are published as a blog](https://reproducible.alioth.debian.org/blog/) so you can subscribe via the usual means.

-Also, while this was started by the Debian reproducible builds folks and mainly still is a report about the progress in Debian, we do cover developments upstream projects and other distributions too.
+Also, while this was started by the Debian reproducible builds folks and mainly still is a report about the progress in Debian, it also covers developments in upstream projects and other distributions.